Last week we did a day trip up Highway 11 and across Highway 60 to Algonquin Park.

 I assume that this must be one of those un-report crimes.
 Something that Park’s Staff and likely that “Friends of Algonquin Park” group would want to keep under wraps.
 Really, who would want to travel and spend any extended time in this crime infested outpost if rampant tree theft was the norm?
 Crime Stoppers which is a fine organization, by the way, would have a field day here my friends.

-There has never been any reporting of these outrageous acts of blatant theft in main stream media(MSM) or any real media……….well, credible media outlets anyways.
+There has never been any reporting of these outrageous acts of blatant theft in mainstream media(MSM) or any real media……….well, credible media outlets anyways.
 I did see something about it online a while back.
-However, like many stories it was over-shadowed by cute puppy and silly cat videos.
+However, like many stories, it was overshadowed by a cute puppy and silly cat videos.

 I actually think it is a bit much to have to chain up a tree to keep it from being stolen.